 Vientos was watching at home with his friends and family by his side, nervously waiting to see if his name would be called in the early rounds.
-He had heard the rumors that he would most likely be selected in the first two rounds, but when pick number 59 approached, with his favorite team about to select, the nerves subsided into pure joy when he heard his name called.
+He had heard the rumors that he would most likely be selected in the first two rounds, but when pick number 59 approached and his favorite team about to select, the nerves subsided into pure joy when he heard his name called.

 Vientos, 17, was the youngest player taken on the first day, and has high upside.
 A solid build of 6-foot-4, 190 pounds, he drew comparisons to another former Floridian taken in the 2010 MLB Draft, third baseman Manny Machado.

 An enticing prospect, Vientos’ bat has paved the way for high praise.
 While he played mostly shortstop for American Heritage, he may transition to third base where scouts feel he’ll be better suited for his size and athleticism.

-I had the privilege of speaking with Vientos over the weekend, where we discussed the draft, his favorite players growing up, and what he brings to the table.
+I had the privilege of speaking with Vientos, where we discussed the draft, his favorite players growing up, and what he brings to the table.

 MMO: I thought I read somewhere that you were a Mets fan growing up, is that true?

 MMO: Who were some of your favorite players growing up?

 MMO: What was the Draft like for you?
-Who were you with, what were some of the emotions you were having while waiting to hear your name called?
+Who were you with and what were some of the emotions you were having while waiting to hear your name called?